 It requires more direct forms of advertising that pack intent to buy.
 And that’s where Google Shopping wins the day.

-If you want to dominate AdWords as an ecommerce business, go directly to the source and get your products in front of buyers who are eager to spend their cold, hard cash.
+If you want to dominate Google Ads as an e-commerce business, go directly to the source and get your products in front of buyers who are eager to spend their cold, hard cash.